 The centre also has a connection to Cook Islands Bird Rescue, so there is an aviary for rehabilitating injured birds.

-Since moving to Rarotonga with her young son Michael four years ago, Stephenie has acquired a genuine passion for the preservation of the local environment.
+Since moving to Rarotonga with her young son Michael five years ago, Stephenie has acquired a genuine passion for the preservation of the local environment.

 Stephenie said the centre is a great combination of environmental awareness and entertainment.